About Percona XtraDB Cluster

 Percona XtraDB Cluster has: Consistency and Availability.

-That is MySQL replication does not guarantee Consistency of your data, while Percona XtraDB Cluster provides data Consistency.
-(And yes, Percona XtraDB Cluster looses Partitioning tolerance property).
+That is MySQL replication does not guarantee Consistency of your data, while Percona XtraDB Cluster provides data Consistency (but it loses Partitioning tolerance property).

 Percona XtraDB Cluster is based on Percona Server with XtraDB